realFranco/go/README.md

 First Steps using Go Language

 - Following tutorial from the Getting Started at golang.org
-- Some Chapters from the *Go in Action* by William Kennedy
+- Some Chapters from the book *Go in Action* by William Kennedy